grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/03 Load testing websites.md

 - 95th percentile response time of all the images.
 - 99th percentile response time of all the API requests.

-Different types of resources could behave very differently and could make <b>meaningless the value of the aggregated metrics</b>.
+Different types of resources could behave very differently and could make **meaningless the value of the aggregated metrics**.

 If you might want to filter your metrics based on different types of requests, consider using the [tagging feature](/using-k6/tags-and-groups#tags).